mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-Here, we're using the `ensure` function to short-circuit the computation if the given value is negative.
-We can easily test the smart-constructor and check if it works as expected:
+Here, we use the `ensure` function to short-circuit the computation if the given value is negative.
+We can quickly test the smart constructor and check if it works as expected:

 ```kotlin
 fun main() {